 Gluten Free Chinese Almond Cookies

 For my gluten free Chinese almond cookies recipe.
 I am using almond meal (also called almond flour), desiccated coconut and Chinese dried almonds for the almond cookies.
 This recipe is not only gluten free.
-But also paleo, vegan, low carb, refined sugar free, dairy free, egg free, corn free and soy free.
+But also low carb, paleo, vegan, low carb, refined sugar free, dairy free, egg free, corn free and soy free.

 You may like to try some of my vegan and gluten free Chinese New Year cookies recipes.
 Peanuts Cookies, Cashew Nuts Cookies, Walnut Cookies, Dragon Cookies, Daisy Custard Butter Cookies and Cacao Dahlia butter Cookies.